Step 5: Using the W@S tools to review progress

 Attempting to change the culture of a school is a complex task.
 Many studies show that it can take some time for the changes a school is making to be clearly visible in student or teacher data.
 In relation to health and wellbeing initiatives, research suggests that the “start up” phase, during which a school decides on new approaches and fully implements these, can take at least 1-2 years.
 It can then take 3-5 years for any related changes to be clearly visible in data.

 Repeating the W@S tools

-The W@S tools can be repeated annually or bi-annually to contribute to a formative review of action plan activities.
+The W@S tools can be repeated annually to contribute to a formative review of action plan activities.
 After a year or two some patterns may start to become visible in your data.
 Your data may also show areas that need more attention or resourcing.
 A more intensive review can occur at the end of a 3-5 year cycle.
 By this time patterns should be more clearly visible in the data.
 The focus of this more intensive review is on exploring the extent to which the activities in your action plan are making a difference.
 This review is likely to result in new goals and a revised action plan.